Other places of interest and excursion destinations in other countries:

 Jamie Vella.

-on journalist Daphne Caruana Galizia.
-He and Robert Agius are also accused of having
+Caruana Galizia.
+He and Robert Agius are also accused of having delivered

-delivered the bomb used to kill Caruana Galizia in October 2017.
-The two men are believed
+the bomb used to kill Caruana Galizia in October 2017.
+The two men are

 Vincent Muscat Vincent Muscat, also known as il-Koħħu, is one of the three men who were